 Advice from Retraite Québec

-- Check to be sure the information given on your statement of benefits is correct.
-Some of the information may have an impact on the value of your benefits.
-If you find an error or omission or if you need more information, contact the plan administrator.
+- Make sure that the information provided on your statement of benefits is accurate.
+Some information may have an impact on the value of your benefits.
+If you find an error or omission, or if you need more information, contact your plan administrator.

 - For additional information about the termination report, contact your plan administrator.

-If the plan administrator is unable to contact all the people affected by the termination and to provide them with a statement of benefits, the administrator must have a notice published in a daily newspaper to invite those people to come forward and claim their benefits under the plan.
+If the plan administrator was unable to contact all the persons affected by the termination and to provide them with a statement of benefits, the administrator must have a notice published in a daily newspaper to invite them to come forward and claim their benefits under the plan.

-If you do not receive your notice of benefits and you believe that you are entitled to benefits under the plan, contact the plan administrator to make your claim.
+If you did not receive your statement of benefits and you believe that you are entitled to benefits under the plan, contact the plan administrator to make your claim.

 Payment of your benefits

-Your benefits will be paid in accordance with your statement of benefits and the instructions that you give the plan administrator.
+Your benefits will be paid in accordance with your statement of benefits and according to the instructions that you have given to the plan administrator.
 However, the administrator must make payments on the basis of the sums available in the pension fund.
-It is therefore possible that your benefits may be have to be adjusted and may differ from the benefits initially determined and shown on your statement of benefits.
+It is therefore possible that adjustments be made to your benefits compared to those initially determined on your statement of benefits.

-In such cases, Retraite Québec closely monitors the situation to ensure that any decrease in the members' and beneficiaries' benefits is correctly determined.
+Retraite Québec is following the situation closely to ensure that any decrease in the members' and beneficiaries' benefits is done correctly.